Help us restore pollinator habitats in Massachusetts

 - Keep Attleboro Beautiful is collaborating with the Attleboro Garden Club to plant the area around the gazebo in Capron Park as a memorial garden to celebrate the contributions of deceased Garden Club members.
 The garden will provide a place for visitors to sit and reflect.
 It will also provide a beautiful backdrop for photos taken at the Park.
 Shade plants and pollinators have been incorporated into the design.

 - Tillie’s Farm in Peabody is owned and operated by the City of Peabody.
 This project will enhance what is already growing naturally on the farm and dedicate approximately one acre strictly to native perennial pollinators.
 Local beekeepers have also been invited to install hives on the property.
 The plan calls for planting Aquilegia canadensis, Lobelia cardinalis, Lobelia siphilitica , Lupinus perrenis, Spiraea tomentosa, Symphyotrichum novae-angliae, as well as seeding more native pollinators that are currently growing wild.

-Check back next spring for updated photos that will show the results of our 2019 Plant Something Bee-eautiful grants!
+Check back in the spring of 2020 for updated photos that will show the results of our 2019 Plant Something Bee-eautiful grants!

 We also encourage you to check out the Massachusetts Nursery and Landscape Association's Plant Something™ MA program.
 Their website provides helpful information to make it easy for Massachusetts residents to plant gardens, trees, and flowers that provide habitat for pollinators.
 Their site also includes links to nearby nurseries where you can purchase the plants, trees, and shrubs you need.